libesmtp/libESMTP/docs/certificates.md

 server's domain name matches one of the subjectAltNames.
 If a subjectAltName is not present, the certificate's commonName is used.

+It is expected that the MTA's server certificate will be configured with the host's canonic domain name.
+Therefore when libESMTP connects to the MTA, it retrieves the server's canonic domain name which is used to check the certificate.
+The host's canonic name will differ only if the host name refers to a CNAME record in the DNS.

 Domain names are compared using the wildcard match described in RFC 2818.

 [1]: smtp-tls.html#c.smtp_starttls_set_ctx